-Madame Ching Shih

-was the widow of a

-Chinese pirate captain

-but turned out to be

-an even greater pirate

-leader than her husband.

-With 1,800 armed junks

-and around 80,000 men

-and women, she

-completely controlled

-the coastal trade

-around China.
+Madame Ching Shih was the widow of a Chinese pirate captain but turned out to be an even greater pirate leader than her husband.
+With 1,800 armed junks and around 80,000 men and women, she had total control over the coastal trade around China.